rossetti/KSLBook/docs/05-Chapter5.md

 higher variance for the estimator. [@schmeiser1982batch] performed an analysis that suggests that there is little benefit if the number of batches is larger than 30 and recommended that the number of batches remain in the range from 10 to 30.
-However, when trying to access whether or not the batches are independent it is better to have a large number of batches ($>$ 100) so that tests on the lag-k correlation have better statistical properties.
+However, when trying to assess whether the batches are independent, it is better to have a large number of batches ($>$ 100) so that tests on the lag-k correlation have better statistical properties.